cmclark00/XBLA-Automation/Readme.md

 # XBLA-Automation 0.2b

+## Purpose:
-## The purpose of this script is to extract, move, and organize all of your XBLA game archives for easy integration into EmulationStation Desktop Edition
+# The purpose of this script is to extract, move, and organize all of your XBLA game archives for easy integration into EmulationStation Desktop Edition

+## Why it's necessary:
+# Due to the way that XBLA games are packaged ES-DE can't normally recognize the games as being in your Roms/xbox 360 folder.
+This is because XBLA games are packaged in a pirs file which is only used for the xbox 360, and which have no file extension, which ES-DE uses to recognize the game files.
+It is possible to do all of the work this script does by hand, it's just a little tedious. program

 ### How it works:
 The way the script works is by calling the patoolib module to extract the archives from the XBLA folder to the XBLA_Unpacked folder.